 Misconfigured MX record on the recipient domain

-The other reason of bounced email may be related to misconfiguration of recipient’s MX record.
-If the address that you are sending a message is resolving wrongly – recipients server will be unable to process email account and the email will bounce.
+The other reason for bounced email may be related to the misconfiguration of the recipient’s MX record.
+If the address that you are sending a message is resolving wrongly – the recipient’s server will be unable to process an email account and the email will bounce.

 To solve this you should check the MX records of recipient domain by the following command: